orange-herald/spaced/README.md

 > Python script to monitor and report on available server disk space.

 ## Description
 Linode's dashboards do not currently display the remaining disk space available on our various servers.
-Obviously this can outages if servers run out of space without alerting us.
+Obviously this can cause outages if servers run out of space without alerting us.

 This Python script can be run manually or (preferably) via Cron on a user-defined schedule to log disk space and send warning emails if necessary.